Man in the Middle: Roger Stone | The Fall Of NXIVM

 Keith Raniere, founder of NXIVM

 The supposed mega-genius and cult leader was convicted last year of sex trafficking.
 NXIVM purchased enormous political influence in local politics, and was notoriously litigious—the cult certainly adhered to Stone’s “attack, attack, attack” mantra.
-Stone recommended that the group hire his buddy, Frank Parlato—who, after being screwed out of a promised payday by Raniere, made it his mission to expose NXIVM and bring it down.
+Stone recommended that the group hire his buddy, Frank Parlato—who,

 Click here for original